Welcome to the AI Revolution

 OpenAI 2018

 The GPT (Generative Pre-trained Transformer) series demonstrates how unsupervised pre-training followed by supervised fine-tuning can achieve remarkable performance across diverse NLP tasks without task-specific architectures.
 From GPT-1's proof of concept to GPT-3's 175 billion parameters and beyond, these papers show the scaling laws and emergent capabilities that arise from transformer-based autoregressive modeling.
-Understanding this progression is crucial for grasping modern LLM development.

 GPT Generative Pre-training Autoregressive Unsupervised Pre-training Fine-tuning

-CLIP: Learning Transferable Visual Representations with Contrastive Language-Image Pre-Training Multimodal AI
+CLIP: Learning Transferable Visual Representations with Contrastive Language-Image Pre-Training

 Alec Radford, Jong Wook Kim, Chris Hallacy, Aditya Ramesh, et al.